gmoon/s3proxy/README.md

 * Designed to be embedded into your nodejs application
 * Provides stream interface; stream files, even very large files, quickly and with a low memory footprint
 * HTTP GET requests are translated to S3 GetObject calls
+* AWS S3 Select is exposed as simple URL query component
 * AWS S3 headers are provided as the HTTP response headers, including content-type and content-length
 * Easily integrated with common nodejs web frameworks; examples include http and express apps.
 * HealthCheck API verifies bucket connectivity and authentication, suitable for ELB health checks or monitoring services

+## AWS S3 Select

+AWS S3 Select provides a SQL-like query interface for S3 to retrieve a subset of data from a file.
+S3Proxy exposes this functionality via URL query parameters, e.g.:

+`http://localhost:3000/twitter.json?expression=select * from S3Object WHERE foo=bar`

+An example using curl (with proper url encoding) would look like:

+`curl -v -G http://localhost:3000/twitter.json --data-urlencode 'expression=select * from S3Object WHERE foo=bar'`

 ## Benefits